damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## userData$

-The `userData$` observable provides the information about the user after he has logged in.
-It returns an `UserDataResult` in the following form.
+The `userData$` observable provides the information about the user after they have logged in.
+It returns an `UserDataResult` in the following form:

 ```ts
 export interface UserDataResult {